How Sales Professionals Should Rate Their Sales Calls to Learn and Improve

 - Did I establish the rapport and had a friendly dialogue?
 Did we have a connection, did we connect in a meaningful way?

-- Did I deliver a unique value prop that favors the customer?
+- Did I deliver a unique value prop that focuses on the customer’s specific challenges?

 - Did I show my passion about the company and the product?

-- Did I do well on discovering the pain points / needs of the prospect?
+- Did I do well on discovering the Challenges (pain points, problems and the ultimate needs) of the prospect?

-- Did I work off the customer precise responses (on pain/need/challenges)?
+- Did I work off the customer’s precise responses (on Challenges/pain/problem/need)?

 - Did I differentiate from competition and establish enough distance between us?

 - Did I pause enough to ask “What do you think so far?”